jsterlibs/api/README.md

 # jswiki.org - Backend

 In order to test, run mongod and execute server.js.
-Try poking the API after this.
-Since the API has been protected using SSL, surf to https://.
-Note that if you use some tool such as REST Console at Chrome, you'll need to accept the dummy cerficate first using your browser.
-Otherwise it might not work as expected.
+Poke the API using curl or some other utility after this.

 ### Usage